 Lactic acidosis is a rare, but serious complication that can occur due to metformin accumulation.
 The risk increases with conditions such as sepsis, dehydration, excess alcohol intake, hepatic insufficiency, renal impairment, and acute congestive heart failure.
 The onset is often subtle, accompanied only by nonspecific symptoms such as malaise, myalgias, respiratory distress, increasing somnolence, and nonspecific abdominal distress.
 Laboratory abnormalities include low pH, increased anion gap and elevated blood lactate.
-If acidosis is suspected, Janumet One continued and the patient hospitalized immediately.
+If acidosis is suspected, Janumet[®] or Janumet XR[®] should be discontinued and the patient hospitalized immediately.

-Black Box Warning for Jentadueto® (linagliptin/metformin)7
+Black Box Warning for Jentadueto[®] (linagliptin/metformin)7